The Cinematic Orchestra: History

 Swinscoe first formed a group called Crabladder in 1990, whilst studying Fine Art at Cardiff College, releasing one official single on his own Power Tools label.
-In 1994, Swinscoe was given a DJ spot on Heart FM, a pirate radio station in south London.

 The Cinematic Orchestra's debut album, Motion, was released in 1999.
 The critical success of that album led to them being asked to perform at the Director's Guild Awards ceremony for the presentation of the Lifetime Achievement Award to film director Stanley Kubrick.

 The band were asked by the organisers of the Porto European City of Culture 2001 festival to write a new score to Dziga Vertov's classic 1929 Soviet Union film Man with a Movie Camera, to be performed live in accompaniment with a showing of the silent film.
 The work differed from the band's usual compositions due to its live performance, ruling out the post production work that was present on Motion.
 The Cinematic Orchestra toured the work and later released it as an album.
 Many of the compositions originally created for that album, Man with a Movie Camera, were later adapted from live form (adding in vocal tracks and electronic elements, among other changes) for their next album, Every Day.
 It reached #54 in the UK Albums Chart in May 2002.

-In 2006, the Cinematic Orchestra created a cover version of Radiohead's "Exit Music (For a Film)" that appeared on an album titled Exit Music: Songs with Radio Heads.
+In 2006, the band contributed a cover of Radiohead's "Exit Music (For a Film)" for the Radiohead tribute album Exit Music: Songs with Radio Heads as its title track and closing track.
 In this piece the band slowed down the tempo of the original, divided the timbre into four sections beginning with saxophone, to the classical guitar, to the electric guitar, ending the piece with the same simple acoustic guitar rhythm as the original.